hipe/tmx/lib/skylab/headless/doc/issues/153-the-method-naming-idiomspace-of-validation.md

-• if you want something like a "validate" method that only emits events once and does not repeat itself, then you need something like a state machine, or better yet a dedicated builder class whose only job is to build a a valid object or emit events as appropriate.
+• if you want something like a "validate" method that only emits events once and does not repeat itself, then you need something like a state machine, or better yet a dedicated builder class whose only job is to build a a valid object or call_digraph_listeners events as appropriate.